-At the begging it was my parents who straggled the most.
-In detail a plumber and a cleaning lady had difficulty to understand.
-They did not know what is geology and how it can be useful for the society.
+At the begging, it was my parents who struggled the most.
+In detail, a plumber and a cleaning lady had difficulty to understand.
+They did not know what is geology and how it can be useful for society.

 The true purpose of a geologist

-Its complexity lies to the fact that there is no certainty.
-Hence scientist are doing a lot of research to reach validation.
+Its complexity lies in the fact that there is no certainty.
+Hence scientist is doing a lot of research to reach validation.

-The only way to reach certainty in geology was to time travel million of years ago.
-In this way we can see how things actually occurred.
+The only way to reach certainty in geology was to time travel millions of years ago.
+In this way, we can see how things actually occurred.

 Geologist’ work shaping our daily lives

-By doing so they can give reasons on disasters.
-In this way they can help building resistant infrastructure.
+By doing so they can give reasons for disasters.
+In this way, they can help to build resistant infrastructure.

 On the other hand, and as science evolves, geology has many more applications.

-That is why there is no simple explanation on what a geologist does.
+That is why there is no simple explanation of what a geologist does.
 No longer the answer is ‘he studies rocks’.